markosankovic/notes/Notes on OBLAC Drives documentation for v19.0.0 release.md

 > OBLAC Drives makes operating SOMANET drives based on EtherCAT a breeze.
 It guides the user through the setup process, supports configuration and tuning of the SOMANET drive stack and makes the operation and first steps in turning a motor as easy as possible.

-> OBLAC Drives makes operating SOMANET Servo Drives a breeze.
-It guides the user through the setup process, supports configuration and tuning of SOMANET Servo Drives and makes operation and first steps in tuning a motor as easy as possible.
+> OBLAC Drives makes operating SOMANET Servo Node a breeze.
+It guides the user through the setup process, supports configuration and tuning of SOMANET Servo Node and makes operation and first steps in tuning a motor as easy as possible.

 **Rationale**: We should be consistent with the naming, e.g. *SOMANET drives based on EtherCAT* and *SOMANET drive stack* both found in the previous paragraph refer to the same thing.
 On our website we refer to that as SOMANET Servo Drives.
 Even the ACTILINK that tools will support is described as motor-integrated servo drives.
 The description on our website for OBLAC Tools is: *Commissioning and tuning tool for SOMANET Servo Drives*.
 Now, OBLAC Tools is an umbrella term for all tools developed in the company.
 OBLAC Drives and OBLAC EtherCAT Design Tool are software products under OBLAC Tools.